ashx3s/storyblok-nuxt-error-demo/README.md

 ## Issue

 - base concern: storyblok module cannot find the composition api
-- relevant situation: after deleting `node_modules` and the `package-lock.json` or pulling and then installing
+- relevant situation: after deleting `node_modules/` folder and the `package-lock.json` file
 - Main issue seems to be that when storyblok is installed with everything else using `npm i`, it doesn't read other files correctly

 ### Fix

 - Comment out all storyblok content from your config
 - `npm remove @storyblok/nuxt` -- **Don't add @next here**
 - `rm -rf node_modules package-lock.json` -- necessary before reinstall